VA Loan Benefits

 Also, the VA will allow the purchase of a condo unit.

-The Property Must Pass Certain Requirements
+The Property Must Meet the Minimum Property Requirements

-These VA guidelines deal with the overall safety of the home to ensure that the veteran will have a comfortable and adequate home.
+These guidelines deal with the overall safety of the home to ensure that the veteran will have a comfortable and adequate home.

 The majority of the VA property requirements deal with items such as the electrical, plumbing, and heating systems as well as the condition of the roof, foundation, and access to clean water.